-B17 Should provide information about electricity, heat, steam and cooling generated and consumed in the reporting year. х 178 B18 Should carry out and disclose works on increasing the use of renewable energy sources, and transition to zero or low carbon electricity. Х 123 B19 Should disclose its renewable energy generation and consumption data. х 123, 178 B20 Should conduct energy efficiency projects, and disclose the resulting reduction in energy consumption and emission due to its projects. х 123 B21 Should report quantities, sources and procedures of water extracted from underground or ground waters, used, recycled and discharged (Total water extraction on source basis, water sources affected from water extraction, percentage and total volume of recycled and reused water, etc.). Х 129 - 131 B22 Should disclose whether its operations or activities are included in any carbon pricing system or not (Emission Trade System, Cap & Trade or Carbon Tax). Х Mavi is not included in any carbon pricing schemes.
-Develop- ments are monitored.
-Mavi 2022 CDP Climat Change, p.
-3 B23 Should disclose its carbon credit data accumulated or bought in the reporting period. x There is no accumu- lated or purchased carbon credit.
-Mavi 2022 CDP Climat Change, p.
-3 B24 If carbon pricing is applied in the corporation, it should disclose details relating thereto. Х Mavi 2022 CDP Climat Change, p.
-3 B25 Should disclose all mandatory and voluntary platforms where its environmental data are disclosed. х 119
+B17 Should provide information about electricity, heat, steam and cooling generated and consumed in the reporting year. х 178 B18 Should carry out and disclose works on increasing the use of renewable energy sources, and transition to zero or low carbon electricity. х 123 B19 Should disclose its renewable energy generation and consumption data. Х 123, 178 B20 Should conduct energy efficiency projects, and disclose the resulting reduction in energy consumption and emission due to its projects.
+X 123 B21 Should report quantities, sources and procedures of water extracted from underground or ground waters, used, recycled and discharged (Total water extraction on source basis, water sources affected from water extraction, percentage and total volume of recycled and reused water, etc.). х 129 - 131 B22 Should disclose whether its operations or activities are included in any carbon pricing system or not (Emission Trade System, Cap & Trade or Carbon Tax).
+X Mavi is not included in any carbon pricing schemes.
+Developments are monitored.
+Mavi 2022 CDP Climate Change, p.
+35 B23 Should disclose its carbon credit data accumulated or bought in the reporting period.
+X There is no accumu- lated or purchased carbon credit.
+Mavi 2022 CDP Climate Change, p.
+36 B24 If carbon pricing is applied in the corporation, it should disclose details relating thereto. Х Mavi 2022 CDP Climate Change, p.
+36 B25 Should disclose all mandatory and voluntary platforms where its environmental data are disclosed. х 119

-C1.
+C. Socia l Principles C1.
 Hum an Rights and Employee Rights C1.1 Should establish a Corporate Human Rights and Employee Rights Policy covering its commitment of full compliance with the Universal Declaration of Human Rights, ILO Conventions ratified by Turkey, and legal framework and legislation regulating human rights and labor issues in Turkey.
-Should disclose the aforesaid policy and the roles played and responsibilities assumed in the implementation of the policy. x Human Rights Policy C1.2 Should provide equal opportunities in recruitment processes.
-Includes fair labor, improvement of working standards, employment of women and social inclusion issues (such as non- discrimination towards women, men, religious beliefs, language, race, ethnical origin, age, disablement, refugees, etc.) in its policies by also considering the supply and value chain effects. x Diversity and Inclusion Policy Supplier Code of Conduct C1.3 Should disclose measures taken along the value chain for the sake of supervision and protection of rights/ equal opportunities for minorities or certain population segments vulnerable to particular economic, environmental and social factors (low- income segments, women, etc.). x 113 - 114 C1.4 Should report developments relating to applications aiming to prevent and correct discrimination, inequality, breaches of human rights and forced labor, and disclose its regulations and measures aiming to prevent employment of child labor. x 113 - 114 C1.5 Should disclose its policies regarding investments in employees (training and development policies), compensations, fringe benefits, unionization rights, work/life balance solutions and talent management.
-X Mavi's People and Its Principles Severance Policy Remuneration Policy Should determine dispute resolution processes through the establishment of mechanisms for resolution of employee complaints and disputes, and determine its dispute resolution processes. x Mavi's People and Its Principles Regularly declares its activities aimed at employee satisfaction. x Mavi's People and Its Principles 89, 104 C1.6 Should disclose actions and measures taken for protection of health and against occupational accidents, and x 107 - 108
+Should disclose the aforesaid policy and the roles played and responsibilities assumed in the implementation of the policy. х Human Rights Policy C1.2 Should provide equal opportunities in recruitment processes.
+Includes fair labor, improvement of working standards, employment of women and social inclusion issues (such as non-discrimination towards women, men, religious beliefs, language, race, ethnical origin, age, disablement, refugees, etc.) in its policies by also considering the supply and value chain effects. Х Diversity and Inclusion Policy Supplier Code of Conduct C1.3 Should disclose measures taken along the value chain for the sake of supervision and protection of rights/equal opportunities for minorities or certain population segments vulnerable to particular economic, environmental and social factors (lowincome segments, women, etc.). x 113 - 114 C1.4 Should report developments relating to applications aiming to prevent and correct discrimination, inequality, breaches of human rights and forced labor, and disclose its regulations and measures aiming to prevent employment of child labor. x 113 - 114 C1.5 Should disclose its policies regarding investments in employees (training and development policies), compensations, fringe benefits, unionization rights, work/life balance solutions and talent management. х Mavi's People and Its Principles Severance Policy Remuneration Policy Should determine dispute resolution processes through the establishment of mechanisms for resolution of employee complaints and disputes, and determine its dispute resolution processes. Х Mavi's People and Its Principles Regularly declares its activities aimed at employee satisfaction. х Mavi's People and Its Principles 89, 104 C1.6 Should disclose actions and measures taken for protection of health and against occupational accidents, and occupational accident statistics.
+X 107 - 108